-To protect the RTC from runaway code, a key must be written to the Key SFR (KYREG, 0xC1) to obtain write access to the Interrupt Pins Configuration SFR (INTPR, 0xFF).
-KYREG should be set to 0xEA to unlock this SFR and reset to zero after a timekeeping register is written to.
+To protect the RTC from runaway code, a key must be written to the Key SFR (KYREG, 0xC1) to obtain write access to INTPR.
+KYREG (see Table 105) should be set to 0xEA to unlock this SFR and then reset to zero after a timekeeping register is written to.
 The RTC registers can be written using the following 8052 assembly code: